srctaha/recipes-for-data-analysis/1-general.md

 Why? — Because they are concise, easy to read, and _relatively_ easy to create.
 Besides, we need only _one_ of them for the whole project.

-What do we record on them? — As depicted on the following figure, analyses -- iterative or linear -- comprise a sequence of distinct exploration tasks (*Step B & K*), each of which also comprise a sequence of interrelated subtasks (*b1, b2, ...*).
+What do we record on them? — As depicted on the following figure, analyses -- iterative or linear -- comprise a sequence of distinct exploration tasks (*Step A, ..., K*), each of which also comprise a sequence of interrelated subtasks (*a1, a2, ...*).

 ![how-to-document](images/how-to-document-w500px.png)